A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Here are a few restaurants I recommend you check out in Nanaimo:

-New York Style Pizza & Pasta (Downtown) (299 Wallace St, Nanaimo, BC V9R 5B4).
-It’s one of Nanaimo’s oldest restaurants.
+New York Style Pizza & Pasta (Downtown) is one of Nanaimo’s oldest restaurants.
 In 2009, their pizza was proclaimed the best in the city!
 Their menu features many pizza and pasta dishes, but also salads, like the Manhattan Salad.

-I grab their Mushroom Fettuccine for takeout.
-The sauce is super creamy and the meal size is perfect!
-Their pizza can be veganized by ordering dairy-free cheese for a small surcharge, and gluten-free pizza crusts are available as well.
+I grabbed their Mushroom Fettuccine for takeout.
+The sauce was super creamy and the meal size was perfect!

-If you feel like lunch (or satisfying your sweet tooth), take the bus to Columbia Bakery (2151 Bowen Road, Nanaimo, BC V9S 1H8).
+If you feel like lunch (or satisfying your sweet tooth), stop at Columbia Bakery.
 They offer many European pastries (e.g. apple strudels and “Bienenstichkuchen” (bee sting cake)), but also savory sandwiches, breads, soups, and pretzels.

-I’m having their German cheesecake while sitting in the cute café area.
-The rich filling is to die for, very similar to my German grandmother’s cheesecake!
-Moreover, you can find a small selection of imported groceries, like pancake mix, candy, and prepared cooking sauces.
+I had their German cheesecake while sitting in the cute café area.
+The rich filling was to die for, very similar to my German Oma’s (grandma) cheesecake!
+Besides, you can find a small selection of imported groceries, like pancake mix, candy, and prepared cooking sauces.

-The Nanaimo Bar Trail.
-While visiting Nanaimo, you shouldn’t miss the famous Nanaimo Bar, the city’s major invention!
-The Visitor Centre staff is happy to give you the Nanaimo Bar Trail Brochure, to learn where you can enjoy this tasty dessert.
+While visiting Nanaimo, trying the famous Nanaimo Bar, that was invented here, is a must!
+Feel free to grab the Nanaimo Bar Trail Brochure at the Visitor Centre (101 Gordon Street, Nanaimo BC, V9R 5J8) to learn where you can enjoy this tasty dessert.

-There are 39 places all over and close to Nanaimo selling the classic Nanaimo Bar and many variations, such as raw, vegan, gluten-free, deep-fried, fudge, ice-cream, and even spring rolls!
+There are tons of places all over and close to Nanaimo selling the classic Nanaimo Bar and many variations, such as raw, vegan, gluten-free, deep-fried, fudge, ice-cream, and even spring rolls!

 I had my Nanaimo Bar fix at Waffle Magic (101-427 Fitzwilliam St, Nanaimo, BC V9R 3A9), which has a Nanaimo Bar waffle.
 It’s a perfect combination of hot and cold ingredients!
 They also have many other kinds of sweet and a few savory waffles, either Brussels (light and crispy) or Liege style (soft and sweet).